 Buy physical gold – gold bullion and gold coins

 You can invest in gold by buying actual bullion and coins.
-In addition to diversification, there are benefits in buying physical gold assets.
+In addition to diversification, there are benefits to buying physical gold assets.

 No counterparty risk